 Once vested a holder may exercise their share rights and be allocated a fully paid ordinary share of Bisalloy at no cost to the employee or the equivalent in cash at the Board's discretion.
+Precedence suggests all plans will be settled 50/50 between cash and shares.

-A total of 217,905 share rights (2021: 1,050,000) were granted under this scheme during the year.
+A total of 274,824 share rights (2022: 217,905) were granted under this scheme during the year.